Claiming His Christmas Wife

 “I don’t,” he assured her brutally.

-She looked back the way she’d come.
+She looked back toward the hospital doors.
 As usual, she’d come too far and had to live with where she had ended up.

 The drug dealer across the hall?
 She would love for him to come and go.

-She held her purse with two hands in her lap, staring at its frayed seams so he wouldn’t see how close to tears she was.
+She clutched her purse against her chest, inside the blanket she clenched closed with her two hands.
+She stared at the flakes appearing and melting on her knees so he wouldn’t see how close to tears she was.

 “I’ll find my own way home,” she insisted.